nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 NEST provides some functions to help create distributions based on the position of the nodes, for instance the distance between two neurons, shown in the table below.
-The table also includes Parameters drawing values from random distributions.
+The table also includes parameters drawing values from random distributions.

   +----------------------------------------------+--------------------+------------------------------------------------------+
   | Distribution function                        | Arguments          | Function                                             |